sqsung/blog/posts/Frontend/rq_infinite_scroll.md

 date: 2023-07-08
 description: "How to create inifinite scroll with React Query"
 tags: ["React Query", "Infinite Scroll"]
-isPublished: false
+isPublished: true
 ---

 ## 1. Intro: Infinite Scroll

 If someone asked me for a summary of what frontend devs do, I would explain that they are responsible for rendering components based on dataset fetched from the application's server.
 The problem is that dataset can get pretty large for a commercial application.
-So, simply deciding to fetch all the data you need at once would slow down your application and negatively affect user experience.
+Therefore, simply fetching all the data needed per page would slow down your application and negatively affect user experience.
 Consequently, a good frontend developer should be able to strategically handle large dataset and come up with ways to render pages effectively.

 ![MyChelin Guide Infinite Scroll Main Page](https://user-images.githubusercontent.com/112310899/236769855-db9ba5f3-1440-42de-9210-46362a1c5a37.gif)

 I ran into the same problem when working on the main page of a project called `MyChelin Guide`, a service where users could vote their favorite restaurants per food category.
-As demonstrated in the gif file above, the main page of the project was basically a ranking page of restaurants of all registered restaurants sorted in order of popularity.
-As expected, the dataset was pretty large and fetching it all at once slowed down our application, harming user experience.
+As demonstrated in the gif file above, the main page of the project was a ranking page of all registered restaurants (_sorted in order of popularity_).
+This essentially meant that rendering the main page required fetching information for all the stores in the DB.
+Of course, fetching the entire store dataset at once would most likely slow down the application and, consequently, harm user experience.

 > Check out MyChelin Guide's repository [here](https://github.com/Team-Hoisting/mychelin-guide-typescript?tab=readme-ov-file)

-A good solution to situations like this is using rendering your data in an infinite scroll approach.
-By implementing infinite scroll, you are empowered to show your users just a slice of your dataset before seaminglessly fetching before the user can notice.
+A good solution to situations like this is rendering your data in an infinite scroll approach.
+By implementing infinite scroll, you are empowered to show your users just a segment of your dataset while seamlessly retrieving the subsequent set of data before the user notices.

 ## 2. React Query and its useInfiniteQuery Hook